luni64/EncoderTool/README.md

     - Easy to adapt for your preferred multiplexer

-- Interupt based or polled readout strategies
+- Interrupt based or polled readout strategies

 <br>